rgdeekshith/sql-data-warehouse-project-automation-complete-python/README.md

 **"Connection Refused":**
 Python can't talk to your database. **Solution:** Check your .env file.
 Is your database turned on?
 Is the name spelled perfectly?

+**Credit to where it's due, I have created this automation script using Google Gemini, any errors in the script are totally welcome and I am ready to learn and correct**